With climate change impacting our weather patterns, we seem to be seeing more extreme weather events in the UK – as well as across the world.

 Britain's worst ever storms

-Bristol Channel Floods – 1607
+Bristol Channel floods – 1607

-Arguably the worst storm or natural disaster to ever hit the United Kingdom.
+The Great storm of 1703 was arguably the worst storm or natural disaster to ever hit the United Kingdom.
 Without warning, the storm battered the country for more than a week, killing between 8,000 and 15,000 people.
 Southern England was worst affected, and the first Eddystone Lighthouse was swept away.
-Robinson Crusoe author Daniel Defoe even wrote a book about it – “The Storm”, published in 1704.
+Robinson Crusoe author Daniel Defoe even wrote a book about it: The Storm, published in 1704.

 Eyemouth Disaster – 1881

-A severe storm struck the southern coast of Scotland on 14 October, 1881.
+A severe storm struck the southern coast of Scotland on 14th October, 1881.
 Strong winds capsized several fishing boats, and 189 fishermen drowned as a result.
 129 of the fishermen were from the village of Eyemouth, and the citizens of the village still refer to the disaster as Black Friday.

 The Great Blizzard – 1891

-For four long days, Cornwall and Devon where almost entirely cut off from the rest of Britain.
+For four long days, Cornwall and Devon were almost entirely cut off from the rest of Britain.
 Violent gales bought down trees, temperatures plummeted below zero and snow drifted in places up to 15 feet high.
 200 people perished, along with 6,000 animals.
-Roads and railways became impassable, telephone and telegraph lines were taken out of commission.
+Roads and railways became impassable, and telephone and telegraph lines were taken out of commission.

-North Sea Flood - 1953
+Great North Sea Flood - 1953

 One of the greatest storm surges on record drowned 326 people in the UK at the end of January 1953.
 The flooding forced 30,000 people to be evacuated from their homes, and 24,000 properties were seriously damaged.
 160,000 hectares of eastern England flooded and more than 1,600 km of coastline was damaged.

-The Big Freeze - 1962/63
+The Big Freeze of 1963

 The harsh winter of 1962–1963 was one of the coldest winters on record in the UK.
-The cold weather started on 22 December, with snow falling across Scotland on Christmas Eve before sweeping its way south.
+The cold weather started on 22nd December 1962, with snow falling across Scotland on Christmas Eve before sweeping its way south.
 The Arctic weather lasted until March, with rivers and lake freezing over.

 The Great Storm of 1987